-With the most popular jobs being copywriting, content editor and proofreading, you’re sure to find something that suits your skillset.
+With the most popular jobs being copywriting, blogging, content editor and proofreading, you’re sure to find something that suits your skillset.

 You can either choose to become a member for free or pay a one-time fee of $9 and have your resume show up at the top of the list of applicants.

 All you have to do is create an enticing profile, apply for remote jobs and wait for startups to directly reach out to you with the project details.

 Outsourcely is ideal for someone who’s looking for a reliable, long-term remote job.

 In order to be eligible, you need to fill out a form and pass a proficiency test.

 They guarantee good and consistent pay.
 That’s not all, the longer you work with them, the more your base pay increases.

 They work with clients from a vast array of verticals and pay on a per assignment basis.

 While creating a profile on Skyword, it’s important to showcase the depth of your experience and area of expertise in order to be noticed and considered.

-Another content creation service that serves as a link between businesses and freelance writers, Constant Content lets you find new writing opportunities and scale your freelance writing career.
+Another content creation service that serves as a link between businesses and freelance writers, Constant Content lets you find new freelance writing opportunities and scale your freelance writing career.

 Once you get accepted, you can start applying to jobs and receive requests from clients directly.

 The Writer Finder is Growth Machine’s match-making service that pairs clients with the right writers.

 All you have to do is fill out a form and wait to be matched with a client.

 As the name suggests, Journalism Jobs displays jobs in the field of journalism including TV, newspapers, magazines, radio, government, and trade publications among others.

 So, if you’re specifically looking for online writing and proofreading jobs, remember to filter by ‘telecommute’ or ‘freelance’.

 You can choose to create a free account and apply to jobs or opt for a premium subscription (starting at $15.99 monthly).

 Premium membership gives you access to free resources and delivers new job alerts to you on priority.

 Your job will involve reviewing English and Spanish book titles from self-published authors after which you’ll have to write a 350-word review.

 To apply, you’ll need to submit your resume, writing samples and a list of your reviewing specialties.

 WriterAccess works with experienced writers in the United States, Australia, Canada, Ireland, New Zealand, South Africa, and the United Kingdom.

 Once your expertise is verified, WriterAccess will start matching you with brands and agencies on the basis of your skills and experience.

 Don’t worry – you don’t have to be a Canadian to apply for these jobs.
 Canadian Freelance Writing regularly publishes blog posts, enlisting a list of new freelance and remote writing jobs.

 Apart from remote writing jobs, Canadian Freelance Writing also has a separate section that’s only applicable for writers based in Canada.

 They offer a smooth job search experience by letting you sort by company name, location or newest jobs and not having to deal with distracting ads.

-A marketplace for freelancers across various categories such as writing, marketing, designing, accounting and web development among others, Upwork is good for beginners and those who want to gain some experience.
+A marketplace for freelancers across various categories such as writing, blogging, digital marketing, designing, accounting and web development among others, Upwork is good for beginners and those who want to gain some experience writing articles.